ThrashingLaggard/xyToolz/docs/api/xyToolz.PDF/xyPdf.md

 - `PdfDocument OpenDoc(string filepath)` — `public static`

   /// creates an internal PDF_Document from the specified file  -  requires said file to be .pdf
         ///
+- `void CopyPagesToTarget(PdfDocument sourceDoc, PdfDocument targetDoc)` — `private static`

+  /// Copies pages from a source document to a target document and appends them.
+        ///